mikechao/tic-tac-toe-ai/docs/backend-plan.md

 - Backend always returns its own `roundId` so the UI can correlate retries; client-provided `roundId` values are treated as advisory only
 - Backend returns a `matchId` on the first submission; the UI must persist it locally and include it in subsequent rounds so all recaps for a multi-round session stay linked

+### Frontend SDK helper expectations

+- Provide a wrapper like `submitRoundResult(round: RoundResult)` that POSTs to `/api/matches/complete` and handles all bookkeeping (storing `matchId`, interpreting `idempotent`, retries)
+- First submission omits `matchId`; once the response returns `matchId`, persist it in memory + `localStorage` (`tic-tac-toe:matchId`) and include it on every subsequent call until the session finishes or the server returns `MATCH_NOT_FOUND`
+- Implement retry logic with exponential backoff (250ms, 1s, 4s) and abort after three attempts; if a retry receives `idempotent: true`, stop retrying and treat it as success
+- Bubble `ROUND_CONFLICT` errors to the UI with a friendly message (“This round was already recorded”) and clear the cached `roundId` so the recap dialog can refetch status
+- `MATCH_NOT_FOUND` should clear the cached `matchId` and force the next submission to start a new match session
+- Helper returns the parsed response so the UI can show `moveCount` and `persistedAt` immediately without another fetch

 ### Local Docker workflow (optional)

 - Spin up Postgres via `docker compose up db` (or add a dedicated service in `docker-compose.yml` with exposed port 5432 and persistent volume)